What is a healthy diet? Recommended Serving Infographic

 • Keep – healthy habits even when you eat from home

-*Servings are based on AHA’s Healthy US-Style Eating Pattern for 2,000 calories/day.
-Your calories needs may be different.
+*Servings are based on the 2020-2025 Dietary Guidelines for Americans for 2,000 calories/day.
+Your calorie needs may be different.
 Servings equivalent may depend on form of food.
-More info on serving sizes is at heart.org/servings.
+For more information on serving sizes, visit heart.org/servings.